What is the Pulse?

 Where are we now in the GRTC Pulse project?

 Most station platforms are under construction, including median and curbside locations.
 Traffic signal work continues in phases at all route signalized intersections.
-Water / sewer line relocation continues to progress.
+Water / sewer line relocation continues to progress, and is nearly complete.
 Finally, median demolition and paving work continues.
 Construction of stations is occurring simultaneously as resources permit.
 Work zones involve permanent closures of median and inside lanes, in both directions, from Hamilton Street to 1st Street.

 The work crew schedules are weather and progress-dependent.
 It is important to note that field conditions can change rapidly and LANE's goal is to work safely and swiftly to minimize impacts to the areas where they work.
 Depending on the proximity to a work zone, area residents could hear portions of work.
 Any bus stops impacted by the work zone will be temporarily closed.
 Pedestrian pathway detours and street lane closure signs are posted accordingly.
 Please follow construction signage and be aware of construction workers and vehicles within the work zone(s).
 Pedestrians are advised to follow work zone signage in the sidewalk area.
 During construction, the public will continue to have access to businesses, organizations and services located along the Project route.
 Specific details for this work are provided at least 48 hours in advance, including posting any required “No Parking” signage or issuing traffic advisories.